cvs-health/testilo/README.md

 A user can invoke `batch` in this way:

-- Create a target list and save it as a text file (with tab-delimited items in newline-delimited lines) in the `targetLists` subdirectory of the `process.env.SPECDIR` directory.
+- Create a target list and save it as a text file (with tab-delimited items in newline-delimited lines) in the `targetLists` subdirectory of the `SPECDIR` directory.
 Name the file `x.tsv`, where `x` is the list ID.
-- In the Testilo project directory, execute the statement `node call batch i w`.
+- In the Testilo project directory, execute the statement `node call batch id what`.

-In this statement, replace `i` with the list ID and `w` with a description of the batch.
+In this statement, replace `id` with the list ID and `what` with a string describing the batch.

 The `call` module will retrieve the named target list.
 The `batch` module will convert the target list to a batch.
-The `call` module will save the batch as a JSON file in the `batches` subdirectory of the `process.env.SPECDIR` directory.
+The `call` module will save the batch as a JSON file in the `batches` subdirectory of the `SPECDIR` directory.

 ### Issues to script

-Testilo classifies tool rules into _issues_.
-The built-in classifications are located in the `procs/score` directory, in files whose names begin with `tic` (for “Testilo issue classification”).
-You can create additional `tic` files with custom classifications.
+Testilo contains a classification of tool rules into _issues_.
+It is located in the `procs/score` directory and has a file name starting with `tic` (Testilo issue classification).
+You can create custom classifications and save them in a `score` subdirectory of the `FUNCTIONDIR` directory.

 For example, one of the issues in the `tic40.js` file is `mainNot1`.
 Four rules are classified as belonging to that issue: rule `main_element_only_one` of `aslint` and 3 more rules defined by 3 other tools.

-If you want Testaro to test targets for only particular issues, you can name those issues and use the Testilo `script` module to create a script for that purpose.
-The only tools called by the script will be tools that define rules that are classified as belonging to one or more issues named.
+If you want Testaro to test targets for only particular issues, you can use the `script` module to create a script.
+Jobs created from that script will make Testaro test for only the issues you specify to the `script` module.

 If you want Testaro to test targets for **all** the rules of all the available tools, you can use the `script` module to create a script that does not impose any issue restrictions.